SH-89C

 - Outer Fabric Material

-- China, Sichuan (plant fiber (bamboo)), USA and others (cotton)
+- China, Sichuan (plant fibre (bamboo)), USA and others (cotton)

 - Outer Fabric Spinning